damonpickett/nft-tutorial/README.md

 # Next Steps

-- Learn how to build an app with a front-end that charges for minting service.
+- Learn how to deploy an app with a front-end that charges for minting service.
+- Build my own NFT project